 6.1 Absence is defined as not being physically present in the school facility for any reason.
 Each school shall develop a system for collecting, maintaining and entering into WVEIS student excuses.
 For statistical purposes student attendance will be reported and aggregated in WVEIS to the nearest half day.
 Full-day attendance is being present at least .74 of the school day and half-day attendance is being present at least .50 of the school day.
-Student excuses, following a student's absence from school, must be submitted for the duration of the absence.
-A one day period will be allowed for written excuses to be provided.
+All documents relating to absences shall be provided to the school not later than three (3) instructional days after the first day the student returns to school.
 If not received within this time frame, the date(s) of absence will be recorded as unexcused, regardless of the reason.
-The excuses are to be signed by the parent/guardian or physician.
+The excuses are to be provided by the parent/guardian or physician.
 Preventive and educative procedures, which include incentives to maintain and improve attendance, shall be implemented using the following definitions for excused and unexcused absences.